DOMARS/vsdriver/vsdriver/vsdriver/using_the_microsoft_c_runtime_with_user_mode_drivers_and_apps.md

 Using the Microsoft C Runtime with User-Mode Drivers and Desktop Apps
 ==============================================================================================================================================================
+[This topic applies only to desktop drivers and not universal drivers.
+MASTER]

 This topic provides information about distributing the C Runtime Libraries with applications and drivers for Windows 8 and Windows 8.1.
 It provides guidelines for user-mode driver and desktop application writers to compile their code, and package it for redistribution with the necessary C Runtime libraries.